vega/altair/doc/user_guide/interactions2.rst

         op_var
     )

 It's reasonable to ask whether all this effort is necessary.
 Here is a more natural way to accomplish the same thing.
-We avoid the use of both :func:`alt.parameter` and :func:`add_parameter`.
+We avoid the use of both :func:`alt.parameter` and ``add_parameter``.

 .. altair-plot::